 DIY - If you are relatively handy you can easily complete the build of these wood-fired ovens yourself.
 We have a complete set of photos and instructions to support you with installing your own wood-fired oven.

 Here is a brief outline of the installation sequence;

 The platform, that is to support the wood oven, has been completed (using concrete block, stone, steel - we don't recommend wood) to the correct dimensions and the completed weight of the wood oven considered in it's design.
 The platform bench top is usually around 950-1050mm above ground level.

 Firstly, the modular refractory components of the wood oven are placed tightly together and floor tiles bedded in place.
 In the case of the smaller ovens the floor is laid in place first and the walls and roof of the dome are placed around it.
-All the joints are then mortared over with a mix of vermiculite and cement.
-Then the ceramic blanket is draped over the entire dome, followed by the wire mesh snugly fitted.
+All the joints are then mortared over with a heat mortar or a mix of vermiculite and cement.
+Then the ceramic blanket is draped over the entire dome - layers depending on the level of insulation required.
+Followed by the wire mesh snugly fitted over all this.

-Next, apply the next outer layer of insulation.
-A mixture of vermiculite and concrete is layered all over the dome to a thickness of about 75 mm – generally we follow the round shape of the dome with flexible form work.
+Next, a mixture of vermiculite and concrete is layered all over the dome to hold it all together (also adds another layer of insulation) – generally we follow the round shape of the dome with flexible form work.

-The stainless steel flue system is fitted and mortared into the chimney section.
+The stainless steel flue system is fixed into the chimney section.

-The completed wood-fired oven then requires 2 days of atmospheric drying & curing over 4 days.
+The completed wood-fired oven then requires 4-6 days of atmospheric drying & then curing over 4 days.
 Instructions for the curing process are also supplied.